InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # Overview

 *This document provides details on API integrations, authentication mechanisms, and data exchange formats used in this project.
 It serves as a reference for understanding how external and internal systems connect to retrieve and send data.
-This can be split up by source if you have many sources, or can be just one file if you have only a few.*
+This can be split up by source if you have many sources, or can be just one file if you have only a few.
+Remember to treat these as suggestions and not absolute truth.
+You may need to add more than what is provided, and you may find some of this to be overkill.
+Take what you want, and leave what you don't!*

 # Contacts